It’s time that sales and marketing optimized sales content for performance, not just volume. And that means regularly conducting sales content audits.

 Here are some of the metrics we use to measure success:

 Use the data from your analysis to establish a baseline for your audit.
-By setting data-driven benchmarks for performance, you can easily report on your progress toward hitting your goals during and at the end of each quarter.
+By setting 34% of B2B buyers indicated, you can easily report on your progress toward hitting your goals during and at the end of each quarter.

 Your content performance data, along with the feedback from your sellers, will also inform the content “gaps” you’ll identify next.